Claude Opus 4.6 for Code Review: The Bug Hunter AI | 2026 Deep Dive

 Privacy note: With BYOK, your code goes directly to Anthropic (not routed through Git AutoReview servers).
 Your code is not stored or used for training unless you opt into Anthropic's data retention policy.

-Summary: When to Reach for Claude Opus 4.6
+When should you reach for Claude Opus 4.6?

 Claude Opus 4.6 is the bug hunter.
 It's the model you use when accuracy matters more than speed, when you're reviewing security-critical code, and when you need deep reasoning about complex logic.